wach128/cordova-plugin-health/README.md

 #### iOS quirks

-- Activities in HealthKit may include two extra fields: calories (kcal) and distance (m)
 - When querying for nutrition, HealthKit only returns those stored as correlation.
 To be sure to get all stored quantities, it's better to query nutrients individually (e.g. MyFitnessPal doesn't store meals as correlations).
 - nutrition.vitamin_a is given in micrograms.
 Automatic conversion to international units is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 #### Android quirks
-- Activities will include two extra fields: calories (kcal) and distance (m) and requires the user to grant access to location

 - nutrition.vitamin_a is given in international units.
 Automatic conversion to micrograms is not trivial and depends on the actual substance (see [here](https://dietarysupplementdatabase.usda.nih.gov/ingredient_calculator/help.php#q9)).

 ### store()